vindhyaverma/superstore-sales-analysis-tableau/README.md

 State
 Customer Segment

-The dataset contains thousands of sales records across the United States.
+The dataset includes thousands of sales records across multiple regions in the United States.

-Tools Used
+🛠️ Tools & Technologies

 Tableau